erdemsaray/youtube_player_flutter_plus/README.md

 For Web, Flutter's [HtmlElementView](https://api.flutter.dev/flutter/widgets/HtmlElementView-class.html).
 For Android & iOS, the package uses [flutter_inappwebview](https://pub.dartlang.org/packages/flutter_inappwebview) under-the-hood.

-If your app uses services workers, you may need add additional configuration on the app startup code, in order to ensure that the web view behaviour don't get unstable.
-To do so, please refer to the [flutter_inappwebview documentation](https://inappwebview.dev/docs/service-worker-api/).

 Since *flutter_inappwebview* relies on Flutter's mechanism for embedding Android and iOS views, this plugin might share some known issues tagged with the [platform-views](https://github.com/flutter/flutter/labels/a%3A%20platform-views) label.